 Taxes need to be filed and reported to the Revenue Department at the beginning of every month.
 There is a 1000 baht to 2000 baht fine with a 1.5% monthly interest rate per case.
 Remember that there are easily more than three types of taxes the company needs to deal with depending on their provided services.
 It’s important to carefully check with an accountant on how many tax types your company is subject to.

 All e-commerce websites in Thailand need to be registered with the Department of Business Development thirty days after the site is created.
 The penalty of not registering your e-commerce website is a 2000 baht fee with a daily fee of 100 baht.
 Although the penalty itself is not high, the company may run the risk of encountering unexpected problems when dealing with any government organizations.

 While it’s tempting not to follow all complicated tax matters, a single tax mistake can severely impact your business.
 Sometimes the error happens simply because you’ve never heard of one of the tax rules.
 To prevent, it’s better to hire a professional accountant to handle your tax matters.

 Hiring an accountant also has other benefits.
 They provide advice on how to decrease taxable income, how to get more money from tax refunds, and they even assist you with work permit and visa issues.
-For our company, we have been using an accounting service from this accountant for over 10 years.
-So far we haven’t encountered any taxation problems and can instead fully focus on doing a business in Thailand.

 Disclaimer: We are neither corporate lawyers nor accountants.
 This article was written based on our experience and research while running a business in Thailand for over 10 years.
 It should give you ideas on how to avoid tax issues in Thailand.
 However, mistakes and misunderstandings happen.
 Always fact check with a professional.